devnich/python-programming/README.md

 ## You can explicitly convert data to a different type

-1. Can\'t do math with text
+1. Can't do math with text

     ``` python
     1 + '2'
     ```

-2. If you have string data, you can explicitly convert it to numeric data...
+2. If you have string data, you can explicitly convert it to numeric data…

     ``` python
     print(1 + float('2'))
     print(1 + int('2'))
     ```

-3.  ...and vice-versa
+3.  …and vice-versa

     ``` python
     text = str(3)